salesforce/utam-java-recipes/README.md

   }
 ```

-- To run tests use your IDE, for example in Intellij IDEA click on the class or method and choose option to run a particular test
+- To run tests use your IDE, for example in Intellij IDEA click on the class or method and choose option to run a particular test.
+Salesforce UI tests examples are located in [utam-tests module](https://github.com/salesforce/utam-java-recipes/tree/main/utam-tests/src/test/java/utam/examples/salesforce/web)

+- Example of UTAM setup for Web tests is in the [base class](https://github.com/salesforce/utam-java-recipes/blob/main/utam-tests/src/test/java/utam/base/UtamWebTestBase.java)

 ## Run SFDX scratch org test

+Module force-app contains setup of scratch org - custom components and permissions.
+It is a JavaScript module and is not included in the maven project.
+Before running UI tests

 ### Prerequisites
 - Node >= 14.x.x